Zuikyo/ZIKViper/README.md

 `Wireframe` is different with `router`. `Wireframe` describes the route from one module to another module.
 It provide route use cases to the presenter.
 So `wireframe` is an internal-facing interface inside a VIPER module. `Router` is responsible for fetching other modules and do real navigation works.

-Those use cases in `wireframe` like segue in storyboard.
+Those use cases in `wireframe` are similar to segues in storyboard.
 A route use case will config the view and it's depencendies, such as transition animations.

 Sample interface: